ZakiZtraki/AndruinoBeginner/content/lessons/day25/lesson.md

 }
 ```

-The Random Nerd example shows how the callback checks if the incoming topic equals `esp32/output` and changes the LED state accordingly【322305423900976†L303-L316】.
 Use the same pattern for your own topics and messages.
-Topics are case‑sensitive and must match exactly.
+Topics are case‑sensitive and must match exactly ([MQTT specification](https://mqtt.org/mqtt-specification/)).

 ## Putting it all together – Smart Climate Monitor